pingcap/docs-cn/explore-htap.md

 - TiSpark

-    - If your data needs to be analyzed with Spark, deploy TiSpark (Spark 3.x is not currently supported).
+    - If your data needs to be analyzed with Spark, deploy TiSpark.
 For specific process, see [TiSpark User Guide](/tispark-overview.md).

 <!--    - Real-time stream processing
   - If you want to build an efficient and easy-to-use real-time data warehouse with TiDB and Flink, you are welcome to participate in Apache Flink x TiDB meetups.-->